4 Types of Interviewer Bias – and How to Eliminate Them

 3. Structured processes for recording observations increase accuracy and reduce bias (Bauer Baltes, 2002).
 So, try and use structured evaluations during interviews and selection discussions.

-4. Increased accountability reduces the effect of gender bias and increases the accuracy of evaluations, so make sure there is a culture/requirement for interview note taking, and evaluators should use named forms, and each interviewer selection decision should be justified, documented and filed.
+4. Increased accountability reduces the effect of gender bias and increases the accuracy of evaluations, so make sure there is a culture/requirement for interview note-taking, and evaluators should use named forms, and each interviewer selection decision should be justified, and documented and filed.